splanck/vtop/vtopdoc.md

 ## Running Processes
 `list_processes()` iterates through numeric directories in `/proc`.
-For each process it reads the corresponding `/proc/[pid]/stat` file to extract the command name, state, virtual size and resident set size.
+For each process it reads `/proc/[pid]/stat` for basic metrics and `/proc/[pid]/cmdline` to obtain the full argument list.
+The command line is stored as a space separated string along with the short command name, state, virtual size and resident set size.
 Only a subset of the fields is parsed, keeping the parser short and robust.
 The real user ID is read from `/proc/[pid]/status` and resolved to a username via `getpwuid()` so the UI can display the process owner.

 `list_processes()` also reports the resident set size as a percentage of total system memory.
 The value is computed with